duckets615/Sprint-Challenge--Testing/short answer.md

 2. What is the point of `Test Driven Development`?
 What do you think about this approach?
      - Test Driven Developement is a way of developing robust, sustainable, applications by developing the application simultaneously with developing tests.
 This will give you some parameters to use for your project that can act like a framework, This will help cutdown on the number of bugs when changes are made in the future.
+Personally, I get alot of bugs in my code so this is something that should help me out.

 3. What are `mocks`?
 What are a good use cases for them?